aragon/osx-plugin-template-foundry/README.md

 $ make sync-tests
 ```

 Each yaml file will generate (or sync) a solidity test file with functions ready to be implemented.
-It will also generate a human readable summary in [TESTS.md](./TESTS.md) file.
+They also generate a human readable summary in [TESTS.md](./TESTS.md).

 ### Testing with a local OSx